 Copywriting is the base ingredient in your brand story.

-Images paint a picture, price tags give the info, but copywriting sells your story.
+Images paint a picture, and price tags give the info, but copywriting sells your story.
 As consumers, we only buy into stories.
 Without a solid story, the picture - and the price it carries - is relatively meaningless.

 Brilliant Copywriting Harnesses the Core Emotions Behind Why We Make Our Decisions.

-Copywriting embraces our inner reptilian instinct to have ownership, and pulls on the psychological triggers that persuade us to take action.
+Copywriting embraces our inner reptilian instinct to have ownership and pulls on the psychological triggers that persuade us to take action.
 When copywriting gets this mix correct, we as consumers actively want to say yes to whatever it is you're offering.